branonbarrett/Leaflet.VectorTools/README.md

 Leaflet.VectorTools 0.0.1+ requires [Leaflet 0.7](https://github.com/Leaflet/Leaflet/archive/v0.7.zip) or higher.

 #Leaflet.VectorTools
-Extending [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw) Leaflet.VectorTools adds support for adding user defined vector tools on a toolbar in [Leaflet maps](https://github.com/Leaflet/Leaflet).
+This project is a fork of [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw).
+Leaflet.VectorTools adds support for adding user defined vector tools on a toolbar in [Leaflet maps](https://github.com/Leaflet/Leaflet).
+For example, if you need to add two tools that draw a rectangle on the map you can do that.
+You also have the ability to define a custom draw:created event name using the onCreatedEvent option, which allows you to have different code paths for the same tool types.

 ## Table of Contents
 [Using the plugin](#using)